BrilworksarrowBlogarrowCloud, DevOps and Data

 Start with an AWS CAF capability assessment

-Before you build anything, you need an honest picture of where your organization stands today.
-AWS offers the Migration Evaluator and the AWS CAF Action Plan worksheet to help you score capabilities across all six perspectives.
+Before you build anything, you need an honest picture of where your organisation actually stands, not where you assume it stands.
+Those are usually different.
+AWS offers the Migration Evaluator and the AWS CAF Action Plan worksheet to help you score capabilities across all six perspectives before anything moves.

-Use a simple four-level rubric: 1 = absent, 2 = defined, 3 = repeatable, 4 = optimized.
-Score each capability, then flag anything rated 1 or 2 as a gap requiring action before or during migration.
+The scoring rubric is straightforward: 1 = absent, 2 = defined, 3 = repeatable, 4 = optimised.
+Score each capability, then treat anything rated 1 or 2 as a gap that needs addressing before or during migration, not after.

 Build a cloud transformation roadmap with AWS CAF